lmccay/ugihivememory/README.md

 * mvn clean install

-The following is expected as the contents of a jaas.conf file which is expected to be in the current directory:

-    com.sun.security.jgss.login {
-        com.sun.security.auth.module.Krb5LoginModule required debug=true client=true useTicketCache=false;
-    };

-Run the hdfs access test from a client machine with the following:

-* hadoop jar {path/to/project/jar}}ugifromsubject-1.0-SNAPSHOT.jar org.apache.hadoop.examples.HadoopBasicUsage

 Run the hive - jdbc -> hiveserver2 test from a client machine with the following:

     hadoop jar {path/to/project/jar}}ugihivememory-1.0-SNAPSHOT.jar org.apache.hadoop.examples.HiveMemoryExample